-Getting involved with universities, research centres and startups — that’s how A-to-Be has been keeping on the edge of technology in the mobility field, promoting a sustainable growth around us — Research be-ond is the brand we’ve created to honour one of our passions: research and development.
+Getting involved with universities, research centres and startups — that’s how A-to-Be has been keeping on the edge of technology in the mobility field, promoting a sustainable growth around us.

 An application of artificial intelligence

 A-to-Be researches and develops advanced techniques for detection, classification and interpretation for the understanding of the environment using computer vision.

 Distributed ledger technologies for payments and contractual data

 Transport can be profoundly transformed by blockchain to allow decentralised applications to run in peer-to-peer network.